 No. You don’t have to wear the abaya, or even cover up to the extent that you may imagine.
 As the temperature can get up to the late forties Celsius in the summer months, this is certainly something to be thankful for.

 As a rule of thumb, so long as your shoulders aren’t naked and knees out of sight, you’d probably be right to step outside.

-My “uniform” in Doha considered of jeans, t-shirts, shorter skirts (like circle skirts) with leggings underneath and three-quarter length leggings with a t-shirt dress.
+My “uniform” in Doha considered of jeans, t-shirts, shorter skirts (such as the circle skirts that were in vogue at the time and I still wear) with tights underneath and three-quarter length leggings with a t-shirt dress.
 This suited my particular sense of style perfectly fine, but of course you can throw long skirts and maxi-dresses into the mix.

 Where do these restrictions apply?